 If you work as a freelancer, via an agency, as a temp worker, or are self-employed there will probably be times when the work isn't coming in and you have periods with no income.
 These times can be worrying, especially if relatively new to this style of working or if finances are tight.
 Manage Your Money It's essential to have a safety-net of cash that is easy access but not so easy as to be spent at a whim.
 Ideally, an amount of money equal to 3-6 months of usual out-goings should be enough to cover most situations, should they arise.
 Keep monthly outgoings to a minimum, to keep payments manageable during periods of no work.
 When you have worked and saved enough to provide a safety net, with extra savings you know you can safely spend purchase those extras you want with one off payments.
 This may feel difficult at first, to wait till you've saved before purchasing, but in time this pattern will be second nature, and has the added bonus of avoiding … [Read more...] about How to Deal with Downtime as a Freelancer

 Wouldn’t it be terrible to go to work and never hear a thank you?
-Unfortunately there are many of you reading this article that live that reality every day in your workplace.
+Unfortunately, there are many of you reading this article that lives that reality every day in your workplace.
 If you aren’t experiencing it now then you have most likely experienced this at one time or the other in your career.
-Recognizing employees seems to be at an all time low these days.
-This is a mistake if you want high performing employees or plan on keeping any of your staff for the long term.
-According to Globalforce, a global provider for employee recognition, “fifty five percent of survey respondents said they would leave their jobs for a company that clearly recognized employees for their efforts."
+Recognizing employees seems to be at an all-time low these days.
+This is a mistake if you want high-performing employees or plan on keeping any of your staff for the long term.
+According to Globalforce, a global provider for employee recognition, “fifty-five percent of survey respondents said they would leave their jobs for a company that clearly recognized employees for their efforts."
 As an employer you may not be as concerned in today’s economy of losing your staff, however there is a bigger question; at what level are your employees performing if they are not feeling recognized or valuable?
-If employees are not happy then most likely it will affect their moods, … [Read more...] about Employee Recognition–It Matters
+If employees are not happy then most likely it will affect their moods, customer service, … [Read more...] about Employee Recognition–It Matters